 Purgatorio 23 is dominated by the encounter with Forese Donati, a friend of Dante’s Florentine youth with whom he exchanged mutually insulting sonnets known as the “tenzone with Forese Donati”.
 Forese, a Florentine of a great magnate family, was the brother of Piccarda Donati and of Corso Donati, head of the Florentine Black party.
 As part of the autobiographical and historical density of the episode, we will learn the fates of both Forese’s siblings in the next canto.
 Forese died on 28 July 1296.

 In their tenzone or sonnet exchange, Dante and Forese vituperate each other’s virility, financial prowess, and morals.
-In Dante’s first sonnet to Forese, he accuses his friend of leaving his wife cold in her bed all winter, while in the sonnet Bicci novel, figliuol di non so cui Dante characteristically packs an insult into each verse of the opening quatrain, which tells Forese that (1) he is a bastard, (2) his mother is dishonored, (3) he is a glutton, and (4) to support his gluttony he is a thief:
+In Dante’s first sonnet to Forese, he accuses his friend of leaving his wife cold in her bed all winter, while in the sonnet Bicci novel, figliuol di non so cui Dante manages to pack an insult into each verse of the opening quatrain, which tells Forese that (1) he is a bastard, (2) his mother is dishonored, (3) he is a glutton, and (4) to support his gluttony he is a thief:

 Bicci novel, figliuol di non so cui (s’i’ non ne domandasse monna Tessa), giù per la gola tanta roba hai messa ch’a forza ti convien tòrre l’altrui.
 (Bicci novel, 1-4)